 Students enrolled in the transitional option will have the opportunity to earn hours towards promotion or credits towards graduation.
 Seventh and eighth grade students are required to earn a total of 750 clock hours per year in order to be promoted to the next grade level.
 Ninth through twelfth grade students can accumulate clock hours for credit, which will transfer back to their high school.
 A minimum of 30 clock hours in a subject is necessary to earn one-fourth of a credit with a minimum of 60 clock hours required for one-half credit.
 Passing grades from detention centers along with any unused clock hours earned elsewhere may be used toward earned credit for transcript purposes, only.

-A minimum of twenty-one or twenty-two (depending on home school requirements) successfully completed credit hours is necessary for graduation.
-A student needs the following amount of credit hours to be placed in each grade at Abraxas School of Ohio.
+The state of Ohio requires twenty credits; however, each local district has the option of requiring more.
+A student needs the following amount of credit hours to be placed in each grade at Abraxas School of Ohio: